traefik/traefik/docs/content/user-guides/docker-compose/basic-example/index.md

 ## Setup

-- Edit a **docker-compose.yml** file with the following content :
+- Edit a `docker-compose.yml` file with the following content:

 ```yaml
 --8<-- "content/user-guides/docker-compose/basic-example/docker-compose.yml"
 ```

-- Replace `whoami.localhost` by your **own domain** within the *traefik.http.routers.whoami.rule* label of the *whoami* service.
+- Replace `whoami.localhost` by your **own domain** within the `traefik.http.routers.whoami.rule` label of the `whoami` service.
 - Run `docker-compose up -d` within the folder where you created the previous file.
 - Wait a bit and visit `http://your_own_domain` to confirm everything went fine.
 	You should see the output of the whoami service.
-Something similar to :
+Something similar to:

 	```text
 	Hostname: d7f919e54651